followme1987/CustomerRecords/README.md

 # CustomerRecords

-A Web Api/console application that returns the name and Id of the customers within 100km of Intercom Dublin office.
+A Web Api/console application that returns the name and Id of the customers within 100km of the given coordinates.

 ## Use